awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.ReadReplicas.md

 Common causes for replication lag for MariaDB are the following:
 + A network outage\.
 + Writing to tables with indexes on a read replica\.
 If the `read_only` parameter is not set to 0 on the read replica, it can break replication\.
 + Using a nontransactional storage engine such as MyISAM\.
-Replication is only supported for the InnoDB storage engine on MariaDB 10\.2 and later and the XtraDB storage engine on MariaDB 10\.1 and earlier\.
+Replication is only supported for the InnoDB storage engine on MariaDB\.

 When the `ReplicaLag` metric reaches 0, the replica has caught up to the source DB instance\.
 If the `ReplicaLag` metric returns \-1, then replication is currently not active\. `ReplicaLag` = \-1 is equivalent to `Seconds_Behind_Master` = `NULL`\.